The Best Time to Visit Japan with Kids: A Seasonal Family Guide (2025)

 Summer is festival season in Japan, and almost every town and city hosts its own unique celebration.
 These festivals often include massive floats, traditional performances, and breathtaking fireworks displays.

 Summer is the perfect time to cool off in Japan’s many lakes, rivers, and coastal beaches.
-Here are some great spots for families to enjoy water activities:
+Here are some great spots for families to enjoy water activities.
+For more details on where to swim, snorkel, or cool off near the cities, explore our Tokyo with Kids, Kamakura with Kids, and Osaka with Kids, each packed with beaches, splash parks, and easy summer day trips.

 • Showa Kinen Park Splash Pad (Tokyo) – A family-friendly park with shallow water play areas, fountains, and shaded picnic spots, ideal for younger kids.